buildingSMART/BCF-API/README.md

 Custom field values are always represented as strings.
 The type of the custom field indicates how it should be parsed.
 The value null indicates that it is absent.
 - integer: A number that does not contain decimals
 - decimal: A number than can contain decimals
-- string: Any string.
+- string: Any string
-- boolean: The values 'true' of 'false'
+- boolean: The values 'true' or 'false'
-- enum: A value from the predefined enumValues array.
+- enum: A value from the predefined enumValues array
-- date-time: ISO 8601 complian date: https://github.com/buildingSMART/foundation-API#17-datetime-format
+- date-time: ISO 8601 compliant date: https://github.com/buildingSMART/foundation-API#17-datetime-format

 ### 3.1.5 Expressing User Authorization Through Project Extensions